Yangsheng School of tai chi

-**New Aylesbury Beginners Class Starting Tuesday 10th January**
+**New Venue/New Day for our Aylesbury Beginners Class**

 Improve your Health with Qigong